zhang-ping-wj/HIRV-TB_eQTL-paper/README.md

 ## Overview

+This repository contains scripts for the paper:

+Author list xxxxx

-This repository contains scripts for the paper “Common genetic determinants of longitudinal human in vivo immune response to Mycobacterium tuberculosis.” xxxxxxx
+“**Common genetic determinants of longitudinal human *in vivo* immune response to Mycobacterium tuberculosis.**”

+xxxxxxx